gabrielyap/idle-game/README.md

 # idle-game
 An adventure game that plays as you are logged off.
-Sharpen your weapon to constantly increase your revenue!
+Sharpen your weapon to exponentially increase your revenue!